Upper class: Great Britain and Ireland

-In the United Kingdom and Republic of Ireland (before and after its independence from the United Kingdom in 1922), the "upper class" traditionally comprised the landed gentry and the aristocracy of noble families with hereditary titles.
+In Great Britain and Ireland, the "upper class" traditionally comprised the landed gentry and the aristocracy of noble families with hereditary titles.
 The vast majority of post-medieval aristocratic families originated in the merchant class and were ennobled between the 14th and 19th centuries while intermarrying with the old nobility and gentry.
 Since the Second World War, the term has come to encompass rich and powerful members of the managerial and professional classes as well.
+In the years since Irish independence in 1922 the upper class has all but vanished in the Republic of Ireland.
+Aristocratic titles within the Peerage of Ireland granted by the British monarch have no recognition in the Irish Constitution.
+Contemporary Ireland is generally perceived to have a two-tier social class system composed of working class and middle class (with the exception of a small number of wealthy billionaires).

 United States

-In the United States, the upper class, as distinguished from the rich, is often considered to consist of those families that have for many generations enjoyed top social status based on their leadership in society -- also referred to as old money.
-In this respect, the US differs little from countries such as the UK where membership of the 'upper class' is also dependent on other factors.
-In the United Kingdom, it has been said that class is relative to where you have come from, similar to the United States where class is more defined by who as opposed to how much; that is, in the UK and the US people are born into the upper class.
+The American upper class is a social group within the United States consisting of people who have the highest social rank primarily due to economic wealth.
 The American upper class is estimated to constitute less than 1% of the population.
-By self-identification, according to this 2001–2012 Gallup Poll data, 98% of Americans identify with the 5 other class terms used, 48–50% identifying as "middle class".
+By self-identification, according to this 2001–2012 Gallup Poll data, 98% of Americans identify with the five other class terms used, 48–50% identifying as "middle class".

 The main distinguishing feature of the upper class is its ability to derive enormous incomes from wealth through techniques such as money management and investing, rather than engaging in wage-labor salaried employment, although most upper-class individuals today will still hold some sort of employment, which differs from historical norms.
-Successful entrepreneurs, CEOs, politicians, investment bankers, venture capitalists, heirs to fortunes, celebrities, and a few number of professionals, are considered members of this class by contemporary sociologists, such as James Henslin or Dennis Gilbert.
+Successful entrepreneurs, CEOs, investment bankers, venture capitalists, heir to fortunes, celebrities, and a few number of professionals, are considered members of this class by contemporary sociologists, such as James Henslin or Dennis Gilbert.
 There may be prestige differences between different upper-class households.
 An A-list actor, for example, might not be accorded as much prestige as a former U.S. President, yet all members of this class are so influential and wealthy as to be considered members of the upper class.
-At the pinnacle of U.S wealth, 2004 saw a dramatic increase in the numbers of billionaires.
+At the pinnacle of U.S. wealth, 2004 saw a dramatic increase in the numbers of billionaires.
 According to Forbes Magazine, there are now 374 U.S. billionaires.
 The growth in billionaires took a dramatic leap since the early 1980s, when the average net worth of the individuals on the Forbes 400 list was $400 million.
 Today, the average net worth is $2.8 billion.